readium/architecture/streamer/README.md

 * link to next/previous resource
 * link to the manifest itself

-That said, it's worth considering whether such links should show up in the content itself or in HTTP headers.
+Content injection can have a pretty big impact in terms of performance, which means that its use should be as minimal as possible.

-## Decryption & Deobfuscation
+### Decryption & Deobfuscation

 For decryption, speed is the key.
 We need to make sure that this has minimal impact on performance which means:

 * for languages that provide high performance, hardware-based optimisations, we can directly rely on native code
 * for the rest, we should probably rely on C++

-We might also need a generic interface to handle this feature, something that could look like Readium-1 Content Filters/Modules, but that will probably be quite different in each language.
+While most resources (HTML, images, JS and CSS) should not be too difficult to decrypt, larger resources such as video and audio files require partial decryption, right in the middle of the resource.

+This is by far the trickiest part of the fetcher, and will require a per platform approach to be handled properly.

-## HTTP details
+## HTTP Server

+### Caching

-Purely in terms of speed, we need to optimize how we handle HTTP using both HTTP caching and HTTP/2 push (when available).
+Purely in terms of speed, caching can provide some useful and easy to implement improvements.

-For caching, using `Cache-Control` is the most efficient technique:
+In the context of the streamer, using `Cache-Control` is the most efficient technique:

 * after the first request, an HTTP client will keep the response in cache for a period of time that we can control
 * for subsequent requests, if the cache is still valid, the response will be served directly from the cache without any additional request